elastic/elasticsearch/CONTRIBUTING.md

 take some investigative action.
 Unlike at the `INFO` level, it is often appropriate to log an exception, complete with stack trace, at `WARN` level.
-Although the stack trace may not be useful to the user, it may contain information that is vital to fully understand the problem.
+Although the stack trace may not be useful to the user, it may contain information that is vital for a developer to fully understand the problem.
 In other cases it may be appropriate to log the exception message at `WARN` and only log the full exception if the user has enabled `DEBUG` logging:

     if (logger.isDebugEnabled()) {
         logger.warn("investigate me", exception);